mrjones-plip/cattmate/README.md

 1. Install all the python prerequisites with `pip3 install -r requirements.txt`
 1. Create your own config file `cp config.dist.py config.py` and edit `config.py` with
 the names or IPs
-of the chromecasts you want to use (ony first one supported right now ;) and whether you want to use an external I2C screen or not
+of the chromecasts you want to use (only first one supported right now ;) and whether you want to use an external I2C screen or not
 1. Copy the systemd file into place, reload systemd, start and enable it:
     ```bash